Create an AWS connection

 • Standard User

-Use a meaningful name which will allow others to get the initial context, for example: aws-east25-prod-aws-connections-tokens-perm.
+1. Use a meaningful name that allows others to understand the initial context, such as aws-east25-prod-aws-connections-tokens-perm.

 Onboarding

-Before you start onboarding, make sure the Dynatrace Account Admin have completed all prerequisites.
+Before you start onboarding, make sure all the prerequisites are completed.

-1. Log in to the Dynatrace platform as a CloudsAdmin (or any other user member of the CloudsAdmins group) and open Settings Settings.
+1. Log in to Dynatrace as the IAM user (member of the CloudsAdmins IAM Group) and open Settings Settings.

 2. Go to Collect and capture > Cloud and virtualization > AWS (Preview) and select New connection.

-If the button is greyed out, it means you do not have the proper permissions to create a connection.
+If the button is grayed out, it means you do not have the proper permissions to create a connection.
 Please, contact your administrator.

 2. Enter the AWS Account ID where you intend to deploy the connection.